Adversarially and Distributionally Robust Virtual Energy Storage Systems via the Scenario Approach: Robust Virtual Energy Storage Services

-Given that the data on vehicle arrivals and departures and the virtual state of charge bounds are available to the PLM, one can indeed obtain (possibly) tighter guarantees by leveraging the so-called \emph{a posteriori} bounds.
-To this end, we impose the following assumption:
+Given that the data on vehicle arrivals and departures and the virtual state of charge bounds are available to the PLM, one can indeed obtain (possibly) tighter guarantees by leveraging the so-called \emph{a posteriori} bounds \cite{posteriori-support}, \cite{Campi_2020_scenario_relaxation}, \cite{JMLR_Campi}.
+To this end, we impose the following assumption: \begin{assumption}[Non-accumulation] For every decision $(\mathbf{r}, \mathbf{b}, \mathbf{u})$ we have that: